JNOSQL/demos-se/artemis-demo-java-se/couchdb/README.md

 **Apache CouchDB** is open source database software that focuses on ease of use and having a scalable architecture.
 It has a document-oriented NoSQL database architecture and is implemented in the concurrency-oriented language Erlang; it uses JSON to store data, JavaScript as its query language using MapReduce, and HTTP for an API.

-To run this project a MongoDB instance is required, so you can use either a local instalation or using Docker.

-## Manual instalation

-Follow the instructions in: https://hub.docker.com/_/couchdb/

 ## Using Docker

 ![Docker](https://www.docker.com/sites/default/files/horizontal_large.png)